Look, I don't think it's appropriate to bring up that LA Times story.

 Here's the speed bump.

-And and Carson, HR has compounded the problem.
+And Carson, HR has compounded the problem.

 Snerdley is not screening the program today.

-And the first call today uh set up the screen here name was Dorothy, and she got sort of indignant and said it was Margie.
+And she got sort of indignant and said it was Margie.

-And I said, Well, Snerdley must be screening today because he's the sometimes gets names up.
+And I said, well, Snerdley must be screening today because he's the sometimes gets names up.

-I got this note.
+So I got this note.

 Hey, that's really nice.